cswanghan/music-review-score-predictor/README.md

 This code was written as a project for a data mining class.
-Unfortunately, I never got it quite working during the semester and haven't returned to it since.
+Unfortunately, I never got it quite working during the semester and haven't had time to return to it since.
+Please keep code quality expectations low :)

 See the `paper` directory for a full project description.